JeremySilverTongue/UdacityAndroidNanodegree/2-PopularMoviesStage2/README.md

 Note that to build the project you'll need to add your API key as a string resource called mdbAPIKey

+# Attributions

+some assets were created using the Android Asset Studio:

 # Change Log

 My first submission set the number of grid columns to floor(screenWidth/200), which meant that on sufficiently small phones, it looked like it was just a list.
 I have fixed this by setting the minimum number of columns to 2.
 I also fixed a ton of scrolling issues, tightened up the grid, and added landscape support to both activities.
 I'll address the other issues raised in the first evaluations.